-1. Estimated Number of professional FTE/SYs to be budgeted for this Program
+12. Expending amount of professional FTE/SYs to be budgeted for this Program

-Year - Extension Research
+Veen Extension Research

-1862 1890 1862 1890
+Year 1862 1890 1862 1890

+2007 59.0 2.5 130.0 0.0

+2008 59.0 3.0 129.0 0.0

-2009 58.0 3.0 99.0 0.0
+2009 58.0 3.0 128.0 0.0

-2010 58.0 3.0 99.0 0.0
+2010 58.0 3.0 127.0 0.0

-2011 57.0 3.0 98.0 0.0
+2011 57.0 3.0 126.0 0.0

-2012 57.0 3.0 97.0 0.0

-2013 57.0 3.0 95.0 0.0

 This plan of work includes broad and extensive research and extension programs.
 NC Agricultural Research Service scientists will conduct research projects to study methods to improve the efficiency of animal production.
 Research will focus on methods to improve reproductive performance, nutrient utilization, and genetic influence on growth and reproduction.
 Scientists will also work to improve animal management systems, decrease the incidence of animal diseases and parasites (external and internal) and improve the management of animal and agricultural pests.
 Species and commodity groups included in this plan of work are also very broad and include poultry such as turkeys, broiler chickens, and table-egg chickens.
 The plan of work also includes swine, fish such as flounder, and cattle such as beef and dairy, and numerous pests such as house flies.
 Research will include many phases of commodity production such as meat and dairy goats, chicken breeders (both broiler and table egg birds), commercial broilers (commercial refers to those animals produced for meat), breeder turkeys, commercial turkeys, swine breeders, commercial swine, all phases of aquaculture and beef and dairy production.
 Disciplines that will be involved include nutrition, physiology, reproductive physiology, genetics, virology, bacteriology, microbiology, mycology, entomology, and many animal management systems such as grazing and forage management programs, hatchery management, feeding and drinking water systems, litter and bedding management, lighting programs, and breeder selection and management.
 A very important part of this plan of work is to transfer technology and knowledge to our stake-holders and clientele.
 Therefore, an extensive outreach effort through Cooperative Extension will be conducted by field and campus based faculty who are based on-site as well as being located across the state and based in local communities.
 Stake-holders and clientele will be directly engaged in many ways including workshops, conferences, discussion groups, one-on-one teaching, demonstrations, field days, short-courses, continuing education classes, and scientific meetings.
 Indirect methods to reach stake-holders and clientele will include long-distance education, newsletters, web sites, newspaper releases, television and radio programs, trade journals, scientific journals, and popular press articles.
 Participants and programs will be evaluated at least annually for success, progress, and effectiveness.
-Special educational programs focused on limited resource farmers will continue to be a priority for NC A&T focused Extension efforts in pasture based production systems, aquaculture and alternative breeds.
+Special educational programs focused on limited resource farmers will continue to be a priority for

+NC A&T focused Extension efforts in pasture based production systems, aquaculture and alternative breeds.

-2. Type(s) of methods to be used to reach direct and indirect contacts
+14. Type(s) of methods will be used to reach direct and indirect contacts

 Extension

-Direct Methods Indirect Methods
+Direct Method Indirect Methods

+Education Class Newsletters

+Workshop TV Media Programs

+One-on-One Intervention Web sites

+Demonstrations Other 1 (Conferences)

-Education Class Workshop Other 2 (Shows) Other 1 (Scientific meetings) One-on-One Intervention Demonstrations Other 2 (Journals) TV Media Programs Newsletters Other 1 (Conferences) Web sites
+Other 1 (Scientific meetings) Other 2 (Journals)

+Other 2 (Shows)